EmberHeavyIndustries/HID2AMI/README.md

  (1) Plug the pad in adaptor #1 port

  (2) **WARNING!
-If using the wired version, be sure its internal battery is 100% charged before connecting to your Amiga**
+If using the wired version, either remove internal battery (suggested) or be sure it is 100% charged before connecting to your Amiga**

 ## **DEVELOPMENT**